 Mycobacterium vaccae is why.

-This dirt-bound bacteria is essentially an organic Prozac—a natural antidepressant—except it’s free and lives in the soil.
+This dirt-bound bacteria is essentially an organic Prozac—a natural antidepressant—that’s free and lives in the soil.

 Aside from boosting serotonin levels and decreasing anxiety, studies suggest the Mycobacterium vaccae vaccine might be the next-best alternative in treating allergic asthma, cancer, leprosy, psoriasis, eczema, tuberculosis, and depression.